nx-lr/protea/readme.md

 #### Binary Operators

-Binary operators such as `x.+(a)` and `x?.y` are parsed first and are evaluated from left to right.
-They are composed of one or more characters and are not spaced out beside any literal or expansion.
+Binary operators include interfix and infix operators.
+Interfix operators are evaluated first, from left to right.

 ```dart
 def?.(a: Any, b: Any): Any = ?a ? void : a[b]